Syllabus and Reading list

 - Kirilenko, Andrei, Albert S. Kyle, Mehrdad Samadi, Tagkan Tuzun, 2011, "The Flash Crash: The Imact of High Frequency Trading on an Electronic Market" Manuscript.
 What the heck happened?
 You can skim the regressions.
 Digest the pictures.
 Don't miss the "discussion" on p.
 35-38 (Section X).

+Financial crisis.
 The most important lessons from the financial crisis are a) the possibility of runs in modern financial contracts b) small arbitrage opportunities than can open up when the usual active traders are out of the market.

 - Duffie, Darrell, 2009, “The Failure Mechanics of Dealer Banks” Journal of Economic Perspectives 24, 51–72.
 This is fantastic, both to understand nuts and bolts, why there were runs, and how these markets work.
 This has since become a book, see optional readings.